JunaidKhan44/Conditional-Interface-Spring-Boot/README.md

 # Conditional-Interface-Spring-Boot
-Demo project how condition Interface implement in spring boot.
+Demo project how conditional Interface implement in spring boot.